-53 schools built under phases 1 to 4 of the bilateral program and by JFA have been equipped with the solar panels with the RCB fund.
+53 schools built under phases 1 to 4 of the bilateral program and by JFA have been equipped with solar panels with the RCB fund.
 The design, supply and installation works have been contracted under Belgian regulations.
-Most works were implemented by 2018, but there have been some delays in the connexion of some schools to the electrical grid.
+Most works and training sessions on maintenance were implemented by 2018, but there have been large delays in the connexion of some schools to the electrical grid.
 This needs to be done by the electricity distribution company operating in each of the regions where the project took place.
-Each company has its own set of procedures which are not harmonized yet at the national level, given that on-grid solar systems can exist only since a few years in the Palestinain context.
-Tremendous differences of efficiency has been observed between these companies in that respect.
-Some school sin the Hebron area have been connected immediately in 2018, while some in the Bethlehem area, depending on the Jerusalem District Electricity Company (a company which is so old it exists since before the British Mandate of Palestine), were connected in 2019 only.
+Each company has its own set of procedures which are not harmonized yet at the national level, given that on-grid solar systems are allowed only since a few years in the Palestinian context.
+Tremendous differences of efficiency have been observed between these companies in that respect.
+Some schools in the Hebron area have been connected immediately in 2018, while some in the Bethlehem area, depending on the Jerusalem District Electricity Company (a company which is so old it exists since before the British Mandate of Palestine), were connected in 2019 and 2020 only.

-In 2020, the last remaining notes issued during the inspections were implemented.
-However, most inspections by the MoE could not take place in 2020 due to the Covid-19-related restrictions of movements between the different governorates.
-The provisional acceptance for all schools is therefore planned for 2021.
+After that, most inspections by the MoE could not take place in 2020 due to the Covid-19-related restrictions of movements between the different governorates.
+In August 2021, a consultancy was contracted to make all inspections and make a detailed report for each school.
+The different snags and remarks formulated in the report have been implemented in Q3 and Q4 2021.